shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The piss pool retreated back under Astalir.

 Bob grabbed the ale and took a swig.
 “Ah, that’s good.”
 He burped.
-“This reminds me of the time my buddy got stuck in a barrel.
-I rolled him down a hill and he still didn’t get unstuck.
-In the end, I had to pound the tines of his antlers out with a hammer.
-Made some nice zombie knifes out of them afterwards.”
+“This reminds me of the time my buddy got stuck headfirst in a barrel.
+He rolled himself down a hill and he still didn’t get unstuck.
+In the end, he did manage to free himself, but he had to use a hammer to break his antler tines off.
+Made some nice zombie knives out of them afterwards.”
 He took another swig.

-Astalir sighed.
-“Reesu, what’s it going to take for you to get me out of here?”
+Astalir tensed up: ears folded back, shoulders raised high, and tail tucked between his legs.
+He didn’t want to have to destroy his antlers to get out.
+Astalir took a deep breath and sighed.
+“Ok Reesu, what’s it going to take for you to get me out of here?”

 *10 minutes*.
 The text appeared on the wall.

 “10 minutes?
-Really?
+Really, that’s it?
 Ok.
 I can wait.”

 *On one condition.*